Dropbox: redefining workplace productivity

 Before the Corona-virus pandemic spread across the world, many business leaders and workers were already discussing the growing need to change the way we work.
 Working life has been in transition for a long time, and the pandemic has put this shift into overdrive.
 The way we interact with work has always been shaped by social, economic and political influences - and, of course, by technology.

 The demographics of work have fundamentally shifted.
-Millennials are now the ; in England, there are over in the workplace than there were 20 years ago; and freelancers are now the in the European labour market.
+Millennials are now the largest generation in the US workforce; in England, there are over a million more mothers in the workplace than there were 20 years ago; and freelancers are now the fastest-growing group in the European labour market.

 Yet, even though we have seen wide-ranging changes, the way we measure our work has largely stayed the same.
 Leaders still find themselves focused on the hours we spend at work or online, and many of us are used to joining back-to-back meetings and sharing status updates or internal notes, as it creates the sense that everyone is ‘getting things done’.
 But are we actually making progress?
 Not according to a recent Dropbox survey, which found that workers waste 29% of their time on tasks that provide no critical value to the business.